Johan Björnsson Printz: Life in New Sweden

 By 1642, he was restored to royal favor, ennobled and appointed to be the third governor of New Sweden.
 He arrived at Fort Christina in the colony on 15 February 1643 with two ships, Fama (Fawn) and Svanen (The Swan).

 Under his rule the Swedish colony initially prospered.
 He built Fort Nya Elfsborg on the east bank of the Delaware, and Fort New Gothenburg on Tinicum Island (to the immediate SW of today's Philadelphia).
 He thus secured a monopoly of trade with the Indians that inhabited both sides of the bay and river as far north as Trenton.

 On Tinicum Island, he also built his own manor house which he called The Printzhof.
 It was two stories high, made of hewn logs and fireplaces of brick imported from Sweden.
 The manor contained a finished lumber interior made from lumber sent from Sweden, glass windows and lavish draperies.
 The location was chosen with an eye to controlling the trade of the river and because it was close to the Dutch at Fort Masson.

 He built Printz’s Mill on Cobbs Creek in 1645.

 Printz, who was an energetic and conscientious governor, established harmony with the local Indians.
 He was a very large man, reputably over 400 pounds, which earned him the nickname "Big Belly," from the native people, the Lenni Lenape tribe.
 During his tenure of office, seven expeditions, containing more than 300 emigrants, sailed from Sweden.
 The influx of settlers was made up of farmers who dealt fairly with the Indians and established a precedent of kindliness and justice.
 William Penn and his followers later became indirect beneficiaries of this treatment when they were received in a friendly manner by the Indians.

 Printz arranged amicable relations with English settlers, initiated trade connections with the Dutch in New Netherlands, and directed several commercial enterprises within New Sweden.

 In time, problems with the surrounding Dutch and English colonies became increasingly severe.
 Short of supplies from Sweden, Printz was unable to prevent the Dutch and the English from practically monopolizing the beaver fur trade in the area.
 His main adversary was Peter Stuyvesant, Director General of New Netherlands, and earlier on, his local representative Andries Hudde.

 Printz also was an autocratic administrator and his growing quarrels with the settlers led several of them to petition to take their grievances directly to the Swedish government.
 Printz had the ringleader of the dissident colonists, Anders Jönsson, hanged on August 1, 1653, but tensions continued to grow.
 Grievances included lack of land rights and trade rights.
+In 1653 Hans Månsson and 21 others including Olof Persson Stille, Peter Minuit and Sven Gunnarsson signed a petition opposing his rule.

 Eventually, Printz found his position impossible, and in 1654 he returned to Sweden.
 His son-in-law Johan Papegoja, married to his daughter Armegott Printz, was acting governor until John Rising (Johan Risingh) was appointed Governor in his place.